Rash guard: Swim shirts

 Swim shirts are relatively new to the consumer market, but are growing in popularity.
-They are generally more loose fitting and casually worn.
-Their primary purpose is to offer an alternative to sunscreen to protect the wearer's skin from the sun's UV radiation and possible skin cancer.
-Many swim shirts carry a UPF rating of 50+, which blocks out over 98% of the sun's harmful rays.
-Many people find that sunscreen isn't always enough because it is often not used properly and some have skin allergies or sensitivities to chemicals in sunscreens.
-Children's skin can be especially sensitive to the sun and sunscreens.
-Many children, and parents, find it is much easier to put on a swim shirt as it is loose and easily slipped on.
-There are also zip front rash guards available which makes slipping in and out of them even easier, especially when wet.
-Furthermore, it is comfortable and yet gives sun protection.
+Like rash guards, they have anti-chafing seams and protection against the sun's UV rays and possible skin cancer, but they are generally more comfortable and casually worn like T-shirts.
+Thus, they serve as a simple alternative to sunscreen, which may not be used properly or trigger skin allergies or sensitivities.
+Many swim shirts carry a UPF rating of 50+, blocking over 98% of the sun's harmful rays.

 Even though the name generally applies to water sports, people use swim shirts for an array of activities: swimming, boating, golfing, tennis, gardening, playing in the sprinklers, water parks, beach trips, pool play, rivers and lakes, water skiing, surfing, snow skiing, sledding, skimboarding, in mixed martial arts and Brazilian jiu-jitsu, and even as normal everyday clothing.

 Rash guards for grappling / mixed martial arts

 Many practitioners wear rash guards underneath a gi or as a stand-alone garment for training in various grappling sports and mixed martial arts (MMA).
 The potential, but not proven, benefits for this include: